HSF/packaging/RelocatableSoftware/README.md

                 +- resource.xml <------------ reads
 ```

-If `Foo` is relocatable, then we can move it like:
+If `Foo` is relocatable, then we can move its contents across the filesystem, e.g.:

 ```
 $ mv /home/user/Projects/Foo /home/user/Another/Workspace